khanjawad/test/README.md

 # test
-my first github experimental repository
+This is my first github repository.
+I will be putting up all my experimental code on python, R, java and matlab here.